Triglycerides Level Chart: What It Means In Detail

 A triglycerides level chart is extremely important for showing you how healthy your heart is.
 Triglycerides are a type of fat that’s found in your blood.
 They manifest as a result of excess calorie consumption.
 Whatever your body cannot directly use as energy is then stored as triglycerides.
 It’s also important to note that the liver makes triglycerides as well.

 As you can easily imagine, too many triglycerides can be a serious problem.
 It can bring forth a plethora of cardiovascular diseases like atherosclerosis, periphery artery disease, and coronary artery disease, among several others.
+The triglycerides level chart shows that levels at or above 200 is considered high.

 There are many different reasons that can make your triglyceride levels become abysmal.
 According to CardioSmart.org, some common reasons that would explain why someone may be on the high end of the triglycerides level chart are if they have low thyroid levels, poorly controlled diabetes, kidney disease, as well as a genetic predisposition where the body naturally produces excessive amounts of triglycerides.